/ astro-integrations / How to Use PostHog with Astro: Complete Guide

 2. Enable session replay selectively.
 Session replay is powerful for debugging but uses significant event quota.
 Enable it only for specific pages or user segments using PostHog's configuration options rather than globally across your entire site.

-5. Self-host for data control.
+• Self-host for data control.
 PostHog offers a self-hosted option via Docker.
 If you need full data ownership or have strict compliance requirements, self-hosting gives you all the features without sending data to a third party.
+Point api_host at your instance URL instead of the US or EU cloud hosts.

 Alternatives to Consider